HuasenWu/DuelingBandits/README.md

     The class simulating the dueling bandit.

 class CAlg (Alg.h + Alg.cpp):
-   The abstract class for all dueling bandit algorithms.
+   The base class for all dueling bandit algorithms.
+   All other algorithms are inherited from this class.

 **Main References**